Stability theory of game-theoretic group feature explanations for machine learning models: Conditional and marginal game operators

-Theorem \ref{prop::margoperator}$(i)$ states that the marginal operator is bounded in $L^2(\widetilde{P}_X)$ and hence the marginal explanations are continuous in $L^2(\widetilde{P}_X)$.
-In addition, Lemma \ref{lemm::discont} guarantees (in special cases) that models that are far apart in $L^2(\widetilde{P}_X)$ yield marginal explanations that are far apart.
-Under dependencies in predictors, such two models may be close in $L^2(P_X)$ which may cause the map $(X,f)\mapsto \bar{\oper}^{\ME}[f;X]$ to be unstable on some other domains; see the discussion below.
+Theorem \ref{prop::margoperator}$(i)$ states that the marginal operator is bounded in $L^2(\intP_X)$ and hence the marginal explanations are continuous in $L^2(\intP_X)$.
+In addition, Lemma \ref{lemm::discont} guarantees (in special cases) that models that are far apart in $L^2(\intP_X)$ yield marginal explanations that are far apart.
+Under dependencies in predictors, however, two models that are close in $L^2(P_X)$ may yield (as we will see) marginal explanations that are far apart in $L^2(\intP_X)$, which may cause the map $(X,f)\mapsto \bar{\oper}^{\ME}[f;X]$ to be unbounded on some other domains; see the discussion below in \S \ref{sec::instab_marg}.

-The marginal operator is well-defined and bounded for elements of $L^2(\tP_X)$.
-If one attempts to equip the space $L^2(\tP_X)$ with the $L^2(P_X)$-norm, then the marginal game operator may not always be well-defined or bounded; see Theorem \ref{prop::margoperatorunbound}.
-To understand this, define the following space: